The Dale Trail

 Home to several race teams, Cabarrus County is known as “Where Racing Lives.”
 One of the most prominent is just one mile from Charlotte Motor Speedway in Concord.
 Hendrick Motorsports features state-of-the-art technology that supports four full-time teams in the sport’s top division, the NASCAR Cup Series.
 Inside the 9/24 and 5/48 race shops, viewing areas give a behind-the-scenes look at race day preparations.

 There are even more stops along The Dale Trail that tell the story of Earnhardt’s history.
-Begin by picking up the free, collectible map that details each location.

-At the Visitor Center, you’ll also find souvenirs to commemorate your trip.
+At the Visitor Center, you’ll find souvenirs to commemorate your trip.
 Follow along and share your journey on social media using #DaleTrail.